atduskgreg/srender/README.markdown

 <h1>Srender to Simple Javascript Templating...</h1>

 This is a jQuery plugin for javascript templating adapted from <a href="http://ejohn.org/blog/javascript-micro-templating/">John Resig's classic templating blog post</a>.
-The code works mostly like Resig describes in that post with a few small change.
-The usage is as followings:
+The code works mostly like Resig describes in that post with a few tiny changes.
+The usage is as follows:

     var data = {foo : "bar"}
     var template = "my data: <%= data.foo %>"
     console.log($.srender(template, data));

-If you pass it jQuerified element as the optional third argument, it will populate that element with the results thusly:
+If you pass it a jQuerified element as the optional third argument, it will populate that element with the results thusly:

     var data = {foo : "bar"}
     var template = "my data: <%= data.foo %>"